Emergency Medicine News

 Hoekstra Named VP for Clinical Business Development

-It is our pleasure to announce that James W. Hoekstra, MD, professor and chair of the Department of Emergency Medicine, has accepted the position of Vice President for Clinical Business Development effective September 1.
+James W. Hoekstra, MD, professor and chair of the Department of Emergency Medicine, has accepted the position of Vice President for Clinical Business Development effective September 1.
 Dr. Hoekstra will continue to serve as Chair of Emergency Medicine.

 In his new role, Dr. Hoekstra will oversee the clinical outreach components of WFBMC’s strategic planning initiatives, succeeding former vice president Robin Meter.
 He will help build relationships with physician practices, hospitals and health systems through expertise in the evolving health care marketplace and by coordinating strategic alliances and affiliations.
 He will also facilitate outreach for Wake Forest Baptist Health – Lexington Medical Center and the future Wake Forest Baptist Health – West Campus in Davie County helping to create opportunities for further system integration.
 Hoekstra will work with our Health System Chief Medical Officer to coordinate chief medical officer functions at current and future affiliates and outreach sites, as well as Community Physicians.
 He will also provide leadership to develop and sustain off-campus “product lines” including Emergency Medicine, Community Physicians, Hospitalists, Telemedicine, Urgent Care, Specialist Opportunities and Post-Acute Care to enhance Health System success.
 In that role he will have key relationships with clinical departments and Centers of Excellence.